-- Studying the genomes of fish living in sulfidic environments in Mexico
+- Population genomics of fish living in sulfidic environments in Mexico

-- Measuring transcriptional changes in response to seasonal changes in brown bears
+- Functional genomics to understand response to seasonal changes in brown bears

 A view of the Palouse from Kamiak Butte, which is 20 miles north of campus.

 - A honey of a study!
 Blair and Michael’s work featured in HealthDay News.

 - Blair presents his bear research at Science ‘N’ Suds!

 - Brown bear genome assembly makes the September cover of GBE!